-The Animal Care program connects visitors to Pennsylvania’s wildlife through the Litzinger Discovery Room and Raptor Center, featuring dozens of salamanders, frogs, turtles, snakes, and raptors.
+The Animal Care program connects visitors to Pennsylvania’s wildlife through the Litzinger Discovery Room and Raptor Aviary, featuring dozens of salamanders, frogs, turtles, snakes, and raptors.
 You can explore at your own pace or meet our animal ambassadors in one of our ongoing animal programs.

 Meet the Animals

 See the reptiles and amphibians we care for in the Litzinger Discovery Room.